Child Tax Credit for 2022

 Additional Child Tax Credit

-If your taxes owed are reduced to $0 and you still have some Child Tax Credit left over, you may be able to receive some or all of it as a tax refund by claiming the Additional Child Tax Credit.
-We know that figuring this out can be confusing for taxpayers, but don't worry: the eFile app will calculate this amount for you automatically.
-Just enter your tax data and let eFile.com do the hard work for you.
+If your taxes owed are reduced to $0, and you still have some Child Tax Credit left over, you may be able to receive some or all of it as a tax refund by claiming the Additional Child Tax Credit.
+We know figuring this out can confuse taxpayers, but don't worry: the eFile app will automatically calculate this amount for you.
+Just enter your tax data and let eFile.com do your hard work.
 Start a free eFile.com account.

-Be aware that the maximum refundable portion of the credit is $1,500 (equal to 15% of earned income above $2,500).
+Be aware that the maximum refundable portion of the credit is $1,600, $1,700 in 2024.
 Therefore, if your tax is $0 and your total earned income is at least $2,500, you can claim the refundable part of the credit.
-Generally, the Child Tax Credit is a nonrefundable credit; however, certain taxpayers may be entitled to a refundable Additional CTC if the following requirements apply:
+Generally, the Child Tax Credit is nonrefundable; however, certain taxpayers may be entitled to a refundable Additional CTC if the following requirements apply:

 The Additional Child Tax Credit Schedule 8812 is generated via the eFile Tax App.
 Additional information and rules relating to an adopted child, foster child, or qualifying child of more than one person are also applied.
 If your Additional CTC was previously disallowed, you might need to complete Form 8862 and eFileIT.
-On your eFile account, you will be able to add this form when entering your dependent information.
+On your eFile account, you can add this form when entering your dependent information.

 Child Tax Credit Qualifications

 You can claim the Child Tax Credit if your income is not too high (see the income limitations for the Child Tax Credit) and if you have a child or children who qualify.
-Use the CHILDucator Tool above to find out if your child qualifies you to claim the credit.
-Our CHILDucator is a multi-year tool, so you can use it for previous years' tax returns as well!
+Use the CHILDucator Tool above to determine if your child qualifies you to claim the credit.
+Our CHILDucator is a multi-year tool, so you can also use it for previous years' tax returns!
 See all of the requirements for the Child Tax Credit.

 Dependents who can’t be claimed for the Child Tax Credit may still qualify you for the Credit for Other Dependents.
 This is a non-refundable tax credit of up to $500 per qualifying person.
 The qualifying dependent must be a U.S. citizen, U.S. national, or U.S. resident alien.
 You can use our DEPENDucator tool to see if your dependent qualifies for this credit.

 Once you have determined if you can claim the Child Tax Credit, use the FREE tax calculator, or "TaxStimator", to calculate and estimate your tax refund (or taxes owed) for the current tax year.
-Then, start a free eFile.com account and start preparing your tax return—it's that easy!
+Then, start a free eFile.com account and prepare your tax return—it's that easy!

 How to Claim the Child Tax Credit

 It's easy to claim the Child Tax Credit (and the Additional Child Tax Credit) when you prepare and e-file your tax return on eFile.com.
-We will automatically determine if you qualify for the credit based on the information you enter.
-If you qualify to claim the credit, we will then calculate the amount of your credit and will fill out the correct forms for you to get your maximum credit.
+Based on your entered information, we will automatically determine if you qualify for the credit.
+If you qualify to claim the credit, we will then calculate your credit amount and fill out the correct forms for you to get your maximum credit.

-See a detailed overview Tax Rules for Dependents via IRS Publication 929 and more details on children and taxes.
+See a detailed overview of Tax Rules for Dependents via IRS Publication 501 and more details on children and taxes.

 Need more tax help?
-Ask free Tax Questions before, during or after tax preparation.
+Ask free tax questions before, during, or after preparing your taxes.
+Also, keep up with annual tax law changes.

 TurboTax® is a registered trademark of Intuit, Inc.